 Jax.Net exchange hub is the official exchange hub for the Jax.Network blockchain.

 Requirements depend on the type of the node and the number of shards that it maintains.
 For example, the full shard node, which maintains a single Bitcoin node, 6 fully loaded shards and the beacon chain, has the same requirements as 5 full Bitcoin nodes working in parallel.

 It depends on the transaction volume.
 Jax.Network doesn’t provide instant transaction finality as any other blockchain.
 We expect that a casual transaction will be included in the chain and get three-block confirmations in around a minute.
 However, it’s recommended to wait for more block confirmations when a huge sum of money is transferred through a single transaction.

-If you need instant transactions, we recommend you to become a member of any transfer hub which will issue you instant transaction devices via physical cards or mobile tap for a fee.
+If you need instant transactions, we recommend you to become a member of any exchange hub which will issue you instant transaction devices via physical cards or mobile tap for a fee.